I want to help readers reimagine and reuse old things to help save the environment.

 - Reduce your shower time by 1-2 minutes to conserve water.

 - Reduce the amount of water you consume by switching to tap or filtered tap water.

 - It's time you stopped using plastic bags!
 Reduce the amount of plastic created in the world by switching to reusable bags.

 - Reduce the amount of plastic utensils you throw away by switching to reusable utensils.

-- When making photo copies, go for double sided printing to reduce paper waste.
+- When making photocopies, print double-sided to reduce paper waste.

-- Reduce plant watering with rain barrels to collect gutter runoff.
+- Use rain barrels to collect gutter runoff to water your plants.

-- Use an Energy Star rated dishwasher to save more water once your old one junks out.
+- Use an Energy Star rated dishwasher to save more water and energy (but only once your old one junks out.)

 - Reduce the amount of time and energy spent cooking by making two meals at once in the oven.